 |Hip flexors||Hip flexors work the most during the standing positions|

 |Core||Core works throughout the session and you need to keep it tight all the time|

 Also, many peloton bike classes offer sessions where the instructor is using the weights.
-During the session, you simply stop pedaling you grab a weight, and do some upper body movements.
+During the session, you simply stop pedaling to grab a weight and do some upper body movements.